DagAgren/toot-relay/README.md

 app through APNs.
 It is designed to forward notifications from Mastodon to the iOS client Toot!, but may be of use in other cases too.

-A simple Dockerfile is included for running the service containerised.
-There is also a configuration file for using the Zeit Now service to host the docker image.

 ## Usage ##

 Run `go build`, run `./toot-relay`.
 It will listen on port 42069.
 Subscribe to web